 At the time of Matsuo Basho (1644-1694), hokku had become a “poem into the poem”, a short but intense expression that could be read independently from the rest of the poem.

 Basho lived at the beginning of the Edo era, a period of peace after years of internal civil wars.
 In Japan a new urban middle-class arose at the time.
 It was interested in new and simpler kinds of art, like ukiyo-e, illustrated novels (ukiyo zooshi), kabuki theatre and a less elevated, but not less refined, form of poetry.

 Basho led the haikai from a brilliant expression to a deeper and felt one.

-Few concise verses, filled by everyday life images, in which you can recover the relationship between man and nature, between universal and passing beauty, the reflection of the eternity in every moment of every day life.
+Few concise verses, filled by everyday life images, in which you can recover the relationship between man and nature, between universal and passing beauty, the reflection of the eternity in every moment of everyday life.

 Haiku comply with several formal standards, among which the most important one is that of including a “kigo”, a seasonal element.
-It can be a flower, an astonomical reference, the fireworks of a seasonal celebration; this choice specifies the time of the year during which the described scene is held and gives a specific sense to the meaning of the story.
+It can be a flower, an astronomical reference, the fireworks of a seasonal celebration; this choice specifies the time of the year during which the described scene is held and gives a specific sense to the meaning of the story.

 The haiku conciseness is not the result of an extreme synthesis, but of a contraction; it’s a removal of all the elements that, although unsaid, are understandable.
-In its semplicity, the haiku doesn’t refer to metaphysical or ideal meanings; it simply tells about an occurance or, better, a motion, something evolving that happens in no time.
+In its semplicity, the haiku doesn’t refer to metaphysical or ideal meanings; it simply tells about an occurrence or, better, a motion, something evolving that happens in no time.
 A life moment that finds its uniqueness in raising a marginal and ordinary element to a model of beauty.